krh5058/RDK/README.md

 ToDo:
 DotGen.m
 - Bounds Check and Dot Recycle
-- Apply Mask (Canâ€™t sparse with singles -- will use NaN)
+- Apply Mask (CanÕt sparse with singles -- will use NaN)
 - Save Final Array (3-d array) -- each frame will contain a 2 column array -- 2560x2x600
 - Fix fixation draw -- coordinates
 - Add direction reversals